-Segal McCambridge Shareholder Dwight A. Kern, with the assistance of Associates Audrey O. Anyaele and David S. Kostus, recently obtained a defense verdict in a lead-based paint exposure case against New York’s premiere lead paint Plaintiff’s firm after a three and a half week trial in Westchester County Supreme Court.
+Segal McCambridge Shareholder Dwight A. Kern, with the assistance of Associates Audrey O. Anyaele and David S. Kostus, recently obtained a defense verdict in a lead-based paint exposure case against New York’s premier lead paint Plaintiff’s firm after a three and a half week trial in Westchester County Supreme Court.

 Plaintiffs, who had four experts testify (a lead risk assessor, neurologist, neuropsychologist, and economist) claimed that the infant plaintiff had suffered permanent neurologic deficits, and had his full-scale IQ reduced by 14-17 points, due to alleged lead-based paint exposure at the premises owned by the Defendant.
 Plaintiffs also alleged that the infant plaintiff would suffer even greater impairment than was currently present due to a “lag effect” from the lead exposure.
 In total, Plaintiffs asked the jury for approximately $1.5 Million in damages for past/future pain and suffering and future neuropsychological evaluations, as well as an additional $3.4 Million for alleged reduction in future earning potential.